BikLab/MARS8180-EnvDataSci/week4b-visualizing-data-quality.md

 conda env update --file qiime2-amplicon-2024.10-py310-linux-conda.yml
 ```

 While your environment is being set up, let's navigate to the anaconda website [https://anaconda.org](https://anaconda.org).
-We can search for packages are disctributed using the conda package management system.
+We can search for packages that are distributed using the conda package management system.
 Search for the QIIME2 software.

 How many variations of QIIME2 are there?
 Why would we want to create a conda environment for specifically for the QIIME2 amplicon package?